-The quorum for BRMC meetings should be a majority of the members with the independent members forming the majority.
-When the Chairman of the BRMC Committee is not available to attend a meeting, the remaining two members should agree for one of them to act as the chairperson for the meeting and document as such in the minutes.
+The quorum for BRMC meetings should be at least two (2) members of the Committee.
+When the Chairman of the BRMC is not available to attend a meeting, the remaining BRMC members should agree for one member to act as the chairperson for the meeting and document as such in the minutes of meeting.
 The CRO of the Company or designated alternates shall attend each meeting.